gvwilson/sensibleadventures/nardica/nardica.md

 rolled over on her back,
 and fumbled on the floor beside her for her water bottle before remembering that she hadn't refilled it.
-"Idiot," she muttered.
+"Idiot," she muttered,
-She thumped her fist against her mattress.
+thumping her fist against her mattress.
-"Stupid affin' idiot."

 It took her a long time to fall asleep again.

 ## Chapter 3